 - plans, principles or methods for intellectual activities, games or business;

 - the presentation of information.

-Plant varieties and animal breeds are also not patentable.
+- Plant varieties and animal breeds are also not patentable.
 Further, therapeutic and surgical methods are not patentable (although pharmaceuticals and surgical tools and equipment are).
+Inventions covering novel and inventive dosage regimen are patentable in conformity with decision G002/08.
 Finally, the human body or its parts – including partial gene sequences, any invention whose use is contrary to human dignity and any procedure using human stem or embryo cells – are not patentable.

 Are there restrictions on any other kinds of invention?